davidpn11/fp-workshop/packages/app/src/tasks/task7/challenge1.md

 ### Challenge 1b (1 to 2) - `successMap`

-We require `map` method, to allow us to modify the `result` of a `success` case, without much concern if it's found in another state.
+We require a `map` method, to allow us to modify the `result` of a `success` case, without much concern if it's found in another state.
 Therefore, in case is not a `success`, it should return itself.

 ---